-- Foundation Internal Rating Based (Foundation IRB or F-IRB) Approach under Basel II for the calculation of credit risk capital requirements for corporate customers and credit institutions (on stand-alone basis) and - Advanced Measurement Approach (AMA) for the calculation of operational risk capital requirements for bank stand-alone and standardized approach for consolidated subsidiaries.
+- Foundation Internal Rating Based (Foundation IRB or F-IRB) Approach under Basel II for the calculation of credit risk capital requirements for corporate clients and credit institutions and - Advanced Measurement Approach (AMA) for the calculation of operational risk capital requirements

 Credit Risk Weighted Assets and capital requirements calculated under the F-IRB Approach are risk sensitive as they depend directly on the borrowers' creditworthiness illustrated by their Probabilities of Default.
-In these consolidated financial statements Credit Risk Weighted assets originating from consolidated subsidiaries are presented under standardized approach.
+In order to allow for smooth transition in the calculation of the capital requirements for credit risk and operational risk, Bulgarian National Bank sets a floor limit of the latter being not less than 80% of the same requirements calculated under Basel II standardised approach (STA).